HPC4SC/PANDORA/docs/tutorials/07_marenostrum.md

 ## docker2singularity

+A singularity image is needed to compile and execute Pandora.
+It is a simplified container used in some HPC nodes for security reasons, instead of Docker.
+It might be a Singularity image in your ~/ in MN4 already.
+If that is not the case or that image is out-of-date, you should follow the steps down below.

 We hardly recommend a Linux installation to translate a Docker image into a Singularity one.
-Also, if Docker at first instance have some problems to be installed, try to install the build-essentials, the dkms and the linux-header-$(uname -r) packages previously.
-Then, try to [install Docker ](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
+To do so, there is a repository which uses the very same Docker to create a Singularity image.
+You should do this locally.
+If you have some problems at first instance to install it in your computer, try to install the build-essentials, the dkms and the linux-header-$(uname -r) packages previously.
+Then, try to [install Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

 Assuming a machine with Docker installed, just one command is needed to translate a Docker image into a Singularity one: